-As of September 30, 2020, and June 30, 2020, the Company had accounts payable to related party of \$2,628,000 and \$2,385,000, respectively.
+As of December 31, 2020, and June 30, 2020, the Company had accounts payable to related party of \$2,801,000 and \$2,385,000, respectively.
 These are amounts due to InterGroup and represent certain shared costs and expenses, primarily general and administrative expenses, rent, insurance and other expenses that are allocated among the Company, Santa Fe and InterGroup.

 To fund the redemption of limited partnership interests and to repay the prior mortgage of \$42,940,000, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan in December 2013.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
 The mortgage loan bears an interest rate of 5.275% per annum with interest only payments due through January 2017.
 Beginning in February 2017, the loan began to amortize over a thirty-year period through its maturity date of January 2024.
-Outstanding principal balance on the loan was \$91,923,000 and \$92,292,000 as of September 30, 2020 and June 30, 2020, respectively.
+Outstanding principal balance on the loan was \$91,536,000 and \$92,292,000 as of December 31, 2020 and June 30, 2020, respectively.
 As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage lender.
 The mezzanine loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
 The mezzanine interest only loan had an interest rate of 9.75% per annum and a maturity date of January 1, 2024.
-As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine lender.
-On July 31, 2019, Mezzanine refinanced the mezzanine loan by entering into a new mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
+As additional security for the mezzanine loan by entering into a new mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
 The prior Mezzanine Loan which had a 9.75% per annum interest rate was paid off.
 Interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
 Interest only payments are due monthly.

 Effective May 11, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
 Pursuant to the agreement, InterGroup is required to maintain certain net worth and liquidity.
-As of September 30, 2020, InterGroup is in compliance with both requirements.
+As of December 31, 2020, InterGroup is in compliance with both requirements.
 However, due to the Hotel's current low occupancy and its negative impact on the Hotel's cash flow, Justice Operating Company, LLC may not meet certain of its loan covenants such as the Debt Service Coverage Ratio ("DSCR") which would trigger the creation of a lock-box by the Lender for all cash collected by the Hotel.
 However, such lockbox has been created and utilized from the loan inception and will be in place up to loan maturity regardless of the DSCR.